mobydi/zylab/README.md

 ### Solution limitation ###

 * I have not provide thread pool or any limits on thread number
+* I can get rid of ConcurrentDictionary, used to prevent concurrent adding.
+ E.x. lock-free linked list is good enough, for small number of values.
-* I wouldn't implement custom btree, lru cache, sorry
+* I wouldn't implement custom btree, lru cache, linked list, sorry